Chicken Crust Pizza

 • Ground chicken.
 As the chicken is mixed with cheese, leaner cuts can be used.
 I used 90/10 ground chicken breast, which has 10% fat.
 You can use a higher-fat cut of chicken, but be sure to mop up excess liquid.

-• Italian seasoning.
+• Italian seasoning and salt (optional).
 Adds some flavor to the chicken without being overpowering.

 • Cheddar cheese.
 Freshly grated cheddar cheese.
-This cheese is in addition to the topping.
+This cheese is specifically for the crust.

 • Pizza sauce.
 Skip the sugar-laden store-bought kind and make your own.
 I like using my own pomodoro sauce or sugo, which are lower in sugar if that is something you are looking for.
 You can also blend up my fire roasted tomatoes for that gorgeous smoky flavor.

 • Pizza toppings.
-I used bell peppers, mushrooms, and pepperoni.
+I’m keeping things simple with pepperoni and mozzarella cheese.
 Use your favorite pizza toppings.

 Canned and shredded chicken option

 While ground chicken is best for a chicken crust pizza, you can also use canned and shredded chicken.
-As this kind of chicken isn’t as pliable as the ground kind, you need to add 1-2 tablespoons of mayonnaise to help bind it with the cheese.
+Since this kind of chicken isn’t as pliable as ground chicken, you need to add 1-2 tablespoons of mayonnaise to help bind it with the cheese.

 How to make chicken crust pizza